| | | |

 • the data model of the Core Data database (implemented using SQLite)

-• classes (e.g. “Photographer”, “Organization”) to access the data Core Data
+• classes (e.g. “Photographer”, “Organization”) to access the Core Data information

-• functionality to asynchronously load and merge the JSON data files into the database
+• functionality to asynchronously add/merge JSON data files to the Core Data database

 Comparison to frontend/backend